RescueSocial/SNA-AH-Case-YouTube/README.md

 <br>YouTube: (1) 2,176,926 Comments (1,693,341 Comments with 483,585 Replies), 6,893 Videos (with dislike ratios), 1,152,868 Accounts, Cross-Platform Links

 <i>At minimum Tens of Thousands of Repeated Same/Exact Comments...
-<br>Higher amounts of comments against Amber Heard correlate with increased threats seen in Heat Maps.</i>
+<br>Higher amounts of comments against Amber Heard correlate with increased threats seen in Heat Maps.
+Correlate to dangers in-person.</i>

 <b>Threat Analysis is shown above of comments with:</b>
 <br>Threat - 149,810 - 6.88%